Lil' Crime Stoppers: Plot

-Stan, Kyle, Eric and Kenny decide to play detective; they go around the town solving minor "crimes" for a dollar.
+Stan, Kyle, Cartman and Kenny decide to play detective; they go around the town solving minor "crimes" for a dollar.
 They first investigate the disappearance of a pie left sitting on the windowsill of an elderly couple's home.
 After examining the scene of the crime, they come to the conclusion (based on no evidence at all) that the husband planned to murder and dismember his wife to have the pie for himself; however, before he could go through with the plan, the pie had already been eaten by their dog, where the boys found it.
 Horrified by their outrageous accusations, the couple hurriedly send them away, but not before giving them the dollar they had promised.

 The boys' next case involves the recovery of a little girl's stolen doll.
-After bringing Butters in for "questioning" and ordering him produce a semen sample, they get a tip-off that Bill and Fosse have the doll.
+After bringing Butters in for "questioning" and ordering him to produce a semen sample, they get a tip-off that Bill and Fosse have the doll.
 They manage to recover the doll from them, despite the interference of another group of kids playing FBI who attempt to assert jurisdictional privilege and take over the case.

 The successful recovery gets the boys recognized by the Park County PD, and they are made Junior Detectives.
 However, Lieutenant Dawson, the department's head detective, immediately orders them to bust a meth lab, complaining that that mayor has been pressuring the department to take care of it.
 Ignorant as to the nature of a meth lab and naive to any danger, Stan knocks on the door of the lab and simply calls out, "Uh, police.
 Open up."
-The criminals open fire at the "police," but end up killing themselves, destroying the lab, and causing a great deal of property damage to the surrounding area.
+The criminals open fire at the "police", but end up killing themselves, destroying the lab, and causing a great deal of property damage to the surrounding area.